AnitaMF/RA_GMandJC.github.io/Assignments/day_07/README.md

-# Get taxonomy and nucleotide sequence for organism of interest
+# NCBI taxonomy and nucleotide sequence

-This tool can be used to get the full taxonomic profile & nucleotide sequence (gb format) for an organism of interest
+- This tool can be used to get the full taxonomic profile & nucleotide sequence (gb format) for an organism of interest

+- to run the code you will need to provide the name of the organims of interes & your email (optional)

+- To get a nucleotide sequence you will need to provide the name of the *species*

 ## Here's an example of how you can execute the code: